|

 and Pfizer.

-For the past two years I have served as the testifying expert
+Since 2004, I have served as an expert

 Please see a PDF version of my